 Potatoes are one of the most economical sources of vitamin C, vitamin B6, magnesium, folic acid, copper, potassium, and iron.

-Although America has creatively re-invented the traditional meat and potatoes diet, potatoes have remained a constant source of nutrition throughout the years.
+Although America has creatively reinvented the traditional meat-and-potatoes diet, potatoes have remained a constant source of nutrition throughout the years.
 In fact, did you know that potatoes are the second most consumed food in the United States?
-Flip through a cookbook and you’ll see handfuls of recipes rely on the popularity of potatoes.
+Flip through any cookbook and you’ll find countless recipes that rely on the popularity and versatility of potatoes.
 You may be asking, “What’s the fuss?”
-Take a look at the nutritional benefits of potatoes and you may see why everyone’s talking.
+Take a look at the nutritional benefits of potatoes, and you’ll see why everyone’s talking.
+At Pennsylvania Co-Operative Potato Growers, we take pride in delivering high-quality potatoes that continue to be a trusted staple in kitchens across the country.

 • Fat-free